stuartfong1/NFT-Buddy/README.md

 ![My NFTs](https://i.imgur.com/vZ6tD58.png)

-#### Disclaimer: I do not own any of the images in the images folder.
+#### Disclaimer: I do not own any of the files in the images folder.